Skip to Main Content

 University structure

-Queen's College and punters on the river CamThe structure of University of Cambridge is unlike many other universities.
+Queen's College and punters on the river CamThe structure of University of Cambridge is unlike most other universities.
 It comprises:

 • 31 autonomous colleges, which are integral to the life of the University, and where many students live, eat and socialise.
-Undergraduate students receive supervisions organised by their college.
+To be a student at the University, you must also be a member of a college.

 The one thing I was really not expecting was how much your college will influence your life.
 Whenever you meet people, you tell them which college you went to.